-Over this past 2 years, I have studied, tried, and tested what works and what doesn’t for the highest health benefits and, of course, have had a few trials and errors along the way.
+Over this past 3 years, I have studied, tried and tested what works and what doesn’t for the highest health benefits, and of course have had a few trials and errors along the way.
 One of the initial errors I made that stands out to me the most was the fact that I wasn’t eating enough protein.
-This all came down to a number of factors: for starters, I am quite an avid exerciser so this could have had something to do with it, because I noticed after a few months that I was starting to get a bit flabby and losing muscle mass EVEN though I was training the same as I always had.
+This all came down to a number of factors: for starters, I am quite an avid exerciser so this would most definitely have had something to do with it because I noticed after a few months that I was starting to get a bit flabby and losing muscle mass EVEN though I was training the same as I always had.
 Bizarre.

 It was only when I started tracking my food properly that it was glaringly obvious I just wasn’t getting enough protein, and what I was eating wasn’t always from complete protein sources.
-Most plant based proteins do not contain a complete amino acid profile and need to be combined together properly to make them so (don’t worry, it’s not as complicated as it sounds).
-I therefore realised I had to overhaul my diet if I was going to get this thing right, and when I did well, that’s when the real magic of the plant based diet began to happen.
+Most plant based proteins do not contain a complete amino acid profile, and therefore need to be combined together properly to make them so (don’t worry, it’s not as complicated as it sounds).
+So, I realised I had to overhaul my diet if I was going to get this thing right, and when I did that’s when the real magic of the plant based diet began to happen.

 - More energy in general.

 - Able to workout harder and for longer periods.

 - Clearer skin.

 - Glowing complexion.